Rameshkumar9159/WEBDESIGN_SEM3/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.  #Sorry i didn't have licence kindly apologize#

 ## Acknowledgements